 Double clad fiber

-The transverse dimension (tens of times of the conventional core diameter) and numerical aperture of the inner cladding are much larger than the core, and the refractive index is smaller than the core, which can limit the complete propagation of laser in the core.
+The inner cladding’s transverse dimension (tens of times larger than the conventional core diameter) and numerical aperture are much larger than the core’s, and its refractive index is lower than the core’s, which restricts the complete propagation of the laser in the core.

 Structural diagram of octagonal double clad fiber

 The specifically designed inner cladding of the double-clad fiber laser can greatly enhance the utilization efficiency of the pump light.

 Initially, the inner cladding structure of the double-clad fiber was cylindrically symmetrical, making its manufacturing process relatively simple and easy to couple with the tail fiber of the pump laser diode (LD).

 However, its perfect symmetry resulted in a large number of spiral rays in the pump light within the inner cladding, which would never reach the core area even after multiple reflections.